Penkace/CHGAT/README.md

 ## Data

 We provide a dataset with 58,393,173 records of 560,706 different first names and the associated gender for each name occurrence,  collected from an official source.
+You can download the data from the folder `58M Names`.

 ## Prerequisites